FB

 Weakening The Beams

-Weld The Sides, Not Across The Main BeamOK then, how do you weld on the spring mounts?
+Weld The Sides, Not Across The BeamOK, I understand the idea, but . . .
+How do I weld on the spring mounts?

 For a lot more detail on this topic, we have an article which discusses the Engineering involved.